leo-dias/jpositional/README.md

 ### Complex Bean
 Complex Bean is a bean with children as you can see below:
 ### MyRoot
-Is a Java class file that contains Header, Details and Trailer.
+Is a Java class file that contains Header, Details, and Trailer.
-This class has to be annotated as @ComplexPositional, because has children.
+This class has to be annotated as @ComplexPositional because has children.
 ```java
 @ComplexPositional
 public class MyRoot {